Women, Infants and Children (WIC)

 WIC Provides Nutritious Foods and Breastfeeding Support

-The WIC Program provides vouchers for nutritious foods including milk, juice, cereal, cheese, eggs, peanut butter, beans, fruits, vegetables, whole grains and baby foods purchased at authorized stores.
+The WIC Program provides vouchers for nutritious foods including milk, juice, cereal, cheese, yogurt, eggs, peanut butter, beans, fruits, vegetables, whole grains and baby foods purchased at authorized stores.
 The specific nutrient-dense foods assure adequate protein, iron, calcium, vitamins and minerals are selected for increased demands of growth and development.

 Clients purchase the foods at WIC authorized retailers using a WIC FL-Wise EBT card.
 The food package tailored for the individual client is loaded onto the EBT card at the WIC office during certification and nutrition education follow up appointments.